Silver Labrador Retrievers

 Frances O. Smith, PhD.

 Diplomate American College of Theriogenology

 June 20, 2005

-(For more on Labradoodles read the article from the AKC Gazette by Mrs. Anne Rogers Clark) And if you still want one of these so-called designer dogs (Labradoodle, Cockapoos, Poo-shihts), read this article.
+(For more on Labradoodles read the article from The Poodle Club of America) And if you still want one of these so-called designer dogs (Labradoodle, Cockapoos, Poo-shihts), read this article from NBC News:

 Puggles, maltipoos are pricey – and essentially mixed-breed mutts